-“That’s why we believe Mr. Snowden should return to the United States, and he will have the opportunity if he were to return to the United States to make that case in a court of law,” Earnest explained.
-And, he maintained, “Releasing details of sensitive national security programs on the internet for everyone, including our adversaries, to see is inconsistent with those protocols that are established for protecting whistleblowers.”
+“That’s why we believe Mr. Snowden should return to the United States, and he will have the opportunity if he were to return to the United States to make that case in a court of law,” Earnest stated.
+“Releasing details of sensitive national security programs on the internet for everyone, including our adversaries, to see is inconsistent with those protocols that are established for protecting whistleblowers.”

 The response to the petition reeks of political opportunism.
 Since June, the FBI has been escalating the amount of propaganda and hype it pushes into the media about the threat of the Islamic State to Americans.

 “What keeps me up at night is, probably, these days, the ISIL threat in the homeland.
 And I worry very much about what I can’t see.
 You know, that’s what keeps me up,” FBI Director James Comey said during the Aspen Security Forum.
 “If you imagine a nationwide haystack, we’re trying to find needles in that haystack.
 And a lot of those needles are invisible to us, either because of the way in which they’re communicating or just because they haven’t communicated or touched a place where we could see them.”

 Comey said the Islamic State is not “your parents’ al Qaeda.”
 The group takes advantage of social media and crowd sources terrorism.